 A user reported this fix under Windows Vista Ultimate 64-bit: "The solution I used was to copy javaw.exe from C:\Windows\SysWOW64 to C:\Windows\System32."

 Send an email to email@example.com, or send a message to SuprSetr on Twitter.
 If you are seeing an error or the program is crashing, please go to the Tools menu and select Compress Logs.
 This will create a zip file containing the program logs that you can attach to the email.

 On a Mac, drag the SuprSetr application to the trash.
 On Linux and Windows, run the uninstaller.
 If you wish to delete all the files created by SuprSetr, read the next question.

 SuprSetr places its database, authorization token(s), and log files in a directory named .suprsetr in your home directory.
 If you want to back up your set definitions and program state, this directory contains what you are looking for.
 Uninstalling SuprSetr will not delete this directory, so if you want to get rid of all of SuprSetr's files, you will need to delete this directory manually.

 Warning: If you delete these data files, you will lose all of your set definitions.

-SuprSetr is written in Java, and should run on any 64-bit system with Java 8 or higher installed.
+SuprSetr is written in Java, and should run on any 64-bit system that is compatible with Java 13.
 See the Download page for more information.

 SuprSetr is licensed under the GNU General Public License, Version 3.
 You are free to use and modify the code, but your changes must be distributed under the same license.
 If you want to help develop SuprSetr, head over to github.